tc39/proposal-explicit-resource-management/README.md

   get dispose();

   /**
    * Adds a resource to the top of the stack.
+Has no effect if provided `null` or `undefined`.
    * @template {Disposable | null | undefined} T
    * @param {T} value - A `Disposable` object, `null`, or `undefined`.
    * @returns {T} The provided value.